telme29/PyTorchCrashCourse/README.md

 ### Bikeshare Python File
 - This file will read the user input
 - Afterwards it will calculate e.g. "Displays statistics on the most frequent times of travel."
+- The author is Aykan Aydin and based in Darmstadt in Germany